 This is perhaps the most critical component of any hoverboard.

-And it is even more important for a board specifically designed for treacherous terrain.
+And it is even more critical for a board designed explicitly for treacherous terrain.

 If you know a thing or two about the hoverboard technology, you know that:

 - Substandard batteries are prone to explosions and are therefore, hazardous.

 In light of this, hoverboard manufacturers, as well as regulatory bodies, have decided that the Samsung lithium-ion battery pack is the gold standard for powering the smartboard.

 All our boards, including the off-road hoverboard, use these top tier batteries for some critical reasons.
 They not only have a 10% higher capacity than traditional Chinese battery packs, but they are safer to use.